 A hypothetical example of short selling

 To understand the concept of short selling, take a look at a hypothetical situation involving a stock currently trading at about $50 per share.
-You've been doing some research, and think that at some point in the future the price of that stock will fall.
+You've been doing some research and think that at some point in the future the price of that stock will fall.

 So you sell "short" 100 shares at $50 per share in your margin account.
 This trade generates $5,000, part of which you're required to post as collateral.
 The amount of collateral you're required to post depends on a range of factors and may vary from trade to trade.
-In the meantime, you borrow the shares with the assistance of your broker, which your broker then delivers to the clearance agency on the date that trade settles.
+In the meantime, you borrow the shares with the assistance of your broker, which your broker then delivers to the clearance agency on the date the trade settles.

 If the stock should lose value, trading down, for example, to $40 per share, you may decide to buy those 100 shares back, also known as covering your short, at a total cost of $4,000.
 In this scenario, your trade has generated a gross profit of $1,000, not including costs such as brokerage commissions.

 However, there's also a chance that the stock you've chosen to short could increase in value.
-Say for example, that the stock price instead rose to $60 instead of falling to $40.
+Say, for example, that the stock price instead rose to $60 instead of falling to $40.
 In this scenario, when you cover your short, your total cost would be $6,000, resulting in a $1,000 loss.